mqwfrog/MHCCL/README.md

 </pre>

-### To perform downstream classification task based on the learned representations, use the following options:
+## To perform downstream classification task based on the learned representations, please refer to the options below:
 <pre>
 python classifier.py \
 --dataset_name wisdm \